 The email request may have been identified as spam or bulk mail.
 Have your recommender add our email address to their address book and then re-send the request.
 You may log into your UW Graduate School online application and select the option to re-send any recommendation request.

 The email request is sent immediately, once you enter the information in "Recommendation Detail" and then click "Save and Continue."

-You do not have to wait until you are done (have submitted your application) to do this step.
-Please designate your recommenders early, check in with them, and take your time with the rest of your application (while submitting everything by the deadline, of course).
-Recommendations can still be received after our deadline, but could get missed being reviewed along with your other materials.
+No, in fact, we encourage you to designate your recommenders as early as possible, check in with them, and take your time with the rest of your application (while submitting everything by the deadline, of course).
+Recommendations MUST be received by the application deadline.
 It is your responsibility to ensure that your letters are submitted in a timely manner.

 Unfortunately, no paper letters are accepted by our department.
 We only accept online letters of recommendation that are submitted through the UW Graduate School Application.

 Recommenders should write your letter of recommendation in a Word document (or other file type) and save it to his/her computer.
 Upon receiving the email request for the recommendation, s/he is lead to a webpage with a form where s/he can either copy/paste a previously written letter or upload a previously written letter.
 It is not recommended to type the letter directly into the text box as the individual can 'time out' and lose any information entered, especially if the letter is an original version.
 Once the recommendation is uploaded, s/he will not be able to review what was submitted, this is why it's very important to inform your writers to compose their letters in a Word document (or other file type) and save to his/her computer before uploading.